pschaus/book_lepl1402/source/part1.rst

     o = new int[]{1,2,3};                       // okay, too
     o = new MagicSword("Elven sword", 7, 3);    // still okay!

-The documentation of "Object" can be found at `<https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/Object.html>`_.
+The documentation of :code:`Object` can be found at `<https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/Object.html>`_.
 The class defines several interesting methods that can be used on all objects.
-One of them is the "toString" method.
-This method is very useful because it is called by methods like :code:`String.valueOf` and :code:`System.out.println` when you call them with an object as parameter.
+One of them is the :code:`toString` method.
+This method is very useful because it is called by frequently used methods like :code:`String.valueOf` and :code:`System.out.println` when you call them with an object as parameter.
 Therefore, if we override this method in our own class, we will get a nice output:

 .. code-block:: java